MicrosoftDocs/sql-docs/docs/connect/jdbc/using-always-encrypted-with-the-jdbc-driver.md

 > The built-in SQL Server management Studio functionality cannot create column master key definitions for the Java Key Store.
 You must use T-SQL commands programmatically.

 ### Creating a Column Encryption Key for the Java Key Store
-Note that the SQL Server Management Studio or any other tool can not be used to create column encryption keys using column master keys in the Java Key Store.
+Note that the SQL Server Management Studio or any other tool cannot be used to create column encryption keys using column master keys in the Java Key Store.
 The client application must create the column encryption key programmatically using the SQLServerColumnEncryptionJavaKeyStoreProvider class.
 For more details see [Using Column Master Key Store Providers for Programmatic Key Provisioning](#using-column-master-key-store-providers-for-programmatic-key-provisioning).

 ### Implementing a Custom Column Master Key Store Provider
 If you want to store column master keys in a keystore that is not supported by an existing provider, you can implement a custom provider by extending the SQLServerColumnEncryptionKeyStoreProvider Class and registering the provider using the SQLServerConnection.registerColumnEncryptionKeyStoreProviders() method.